Top 6 Kickass Historical Buildings of India to See

 Hawa Mahal

 Hawa Mahal is also known as the Palace of the Winds, one of Jaipur’s most beautiful tourist attractions.
-This beautiful palace was built in 1799 by Maharaja Sawai Pratap Singh.
-This pink sandstone palace is said to have been built as a crown by Lord Krishna.
+This stunning palace was built in 1799 by Maharaja Sawai Pratap Singh.
+This pink sandstone palace is said to have been constructed as a crown by Lord Krishna.

 Hawa Mahal is also the realization of Rajputana architecture.
 The pyramid shape and 953 beautiful windows make this place unique and remain the city’s main attraction.
 The interior of this palace has long passages and looks very flat.
 This palace has no stairs to the top, and slopes connect different floors.